2023 Skoda Superb Early Design Sketch Emerges While Test Mule Is Spied

 With rumors about the next Passat coming exclusively with an automatic transmission, it could also mean the Superb will lose the clutch pedal.
 In a recent statement, Skoda CEO Thomas Schäfer said that while plug-in hybrids are not the future – pure electric cars are – a PHEV setup still makes sense in the Octavia and Superb for fleets.

-Expect a lot more spy shots to arrive in the coming photos, and sooner or later, Skoda will roll out with prototypes using the final body with production-ready lights and everything.
-We're also eager to see the styling direction the Passat will take for its next interaction, which might be the last considering the recently spied Aero B is seen as its direct replacement in the electric era.
+Expect a lot more spy shots to arrive in the coming photos, and sooner or later, Skoda will roll out prototypes using the final body with production-ready lights and everything.
+We're also eager to see the styling direction the Passat will take for its next iteration, which might be the last considering the recently spied Aero B is seen as its direct replacement in the electric era.

 Source: Automedia